Shopwaver

 How a shopping agent works

-These guides explain how China shopping agents (also called buying agents or proxies) work and how their costs are built up — from volumetric weight and shipping lines to consolidation, service fees and exchange-rate markups.
-They are written for beginners planning a first order and pair with Shopwaver's shipping and total-cost tools so you can move from understanding a term to estimating a real number.
+These guides explain how China shopping agents (also called buying agents or proxies) work and how their costs are built up — from product checkout and payment fees to volumetric weight, shipping lines, consolidation and exchange-rate markups.
+They are written for beginners and pair with Shopwaver's checkout and shipping calculators so you can move from understanding a term to estimating a real number.

 A note on wording